 - Similar to building walls for a log cabin, start with two larger pieces of firewood lying parallel to each other about 12-inches apart in the fire pit.

 - Next, place two smaller pieces of firewood on top of the first two at a right angle creating a square.

 - Fill the inside of the square with a liberal amount of tinder (or a few fire starters) and kindling.

 - Continue layering firewood.
 The space between each log will allow air and oxygen to flow.

 - Top off the cabin with a layer of kindling and tinder.

 Start the Campfire

-- Use a stick match or long stem lighter to ignite the tinder or fire starters.
+- Use a match, long stem lighter, or fire starter kit to ignite the tinder or fire starters.
 Longer matches save your hand from burns.

 - Once the tinder ignites the kindling, lightly blow or fan the flame.
 The air further ignites the wood.